cpjfb/MCN2017/README.md

 - Data-led storytelling => Can data help you decide where to focus your interpretation efforts?

+- Data-backed storytelling => How can data not lead but strengthen and support your narratives?

 - Accessibility => How can you increase accessibility with big data and machine learning? (eg. reducing costs of translations)

 - Strategy/etc => What do you get from "opening" your collection?
 Feedback from institutions that have just done it.